Alfonso Rivas Preview, Player Props: Pirates vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.17 team ERA ranks 28th among all league pitching staffs.
+- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.18).

+- Royals pitchers combine to give up 173 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

+- The Royals are sending Zerpa (1-2) to the mound to make his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.